ember-nexus/api/docs/README.md

 - [Demo API](https://reference-dataset.ember-nexus.dev/): Instance which can be used for quick testing.
 Is being reset every day, and uses the [reference dataset](https://github.com/ember-nexus/reference-dataset) as its data, which includes eternal tokens.

+## Is there a graphical user interface (GUI)?

+It is currently being developed, but not yet ready to be used.